hellory4n/MarkisaOS/README.md

 # MarkisaOS
 A game where you use a computer to make a revolution and stuff.

-Using Godot v3.6 beta 4
+Using Godot v3.6 beta 5 (.net version)